Melbourne Cup

 Australian horses dominated the Melbourne Cup 2021 field with COVID-19 restrictions and the early withdrawal of a number of internationals.

-Vow And Declare in 2019 beat out a host of international fancies to become the last Australian horse to win the Melbourne Cup.
+Vow And Declare in 2019 beat out a host of international fancies to salute as an Australian born and bred stayer.

 New Zealand-bred Verry Elleegant (1st) prepared in Sydney by Chris Waller defeated the Queensland-bred Incentivise (2nd) who is trained in Victoria by Peter Moody defeated the UK raider Spanish Mission (3rd) in the 2021 Melbourne Cup results.